Wyoming Bike Tour

 +6,070 ft / -5,083 ft

-Ride west, deep into the 2.4 million acres of Shoshone National Forest.
-The Beartooth Scenic Highway tops out at 10,947′ and dips down to run beside the Clarks Fork, Wyoming’s only Wild and Scenic river.
-Shoshone National Forest has retained virtually all the original animal and plant species that were there when explorers like John Colter and Jim Bridger first visited the region.
-It’s home to grizzly and black bear, cougar, moose, tens of thousands of elk as and the largest herd of bighorn sheep in the U.S. The streams in the forest are considered to have some of the best game species fishing opportunities in the country, including Yellowstone cutthroat trout.
-Enjoy dinner surrounded by the peaks of the Absaroka Beartooth Wilderness at the legendary Beartooth Cafe.
+Ride west toward Yellowstone National Park today on the Beartooth Scenic Byway through Custer-Gallatin and Shoshone National Forests.
+American journalist Charles Kuralt called this “…the most beautiful drive in America,” and we are not going to argue.
+We consider this stage both the literal and figurative high-point of the tour, topping out at almost 11,000 feet!
+Shoshone National Forest has virtually all the original animal and plant species that were there when white explorers such as John Colter and Jim Bridger first visited the region.
+The forest is home to grizzly and black bear, cougar, moose, tens of thousands of elk as well as the largest herd of bighorn sheep in the U.S. The streams in the forest are considered to have some of the best game species fishing opportunities in the U.S. including Yellowstone cutthroat trout.
+Spend tonight at the Alpine Motel in Cooke City, Montana.

-Return to Cody on the Chief Joseph Scenic Byway.
+Return to Cody on the magnificent Chief Joseph Scenic Byway.

 Meals